 The St. Petersburg Science Festival is an annual regional celebration where families and the public can explore the wonders of hands-on science, technology, engineering, art, and math (STEAM).

-The Master Planning Committee takes a comprehensive look at the places and spaces in and adjacent to the Innovation District.
-The committee was formed in 2016 and instrumental in the creation of the Innovation District, considered the original strategic vision for the District, as well as the placemaking and streetscape design.
+The Master Planning effort takes a comprehensive look at the places and spaces in and adjacent to the Innovation District.
+The District was formed in 2016 and early planning efforts included a strategic plan and a placemaking and streetscape design.
 As the District has evolved, updates to those efforts include recommendations to allow for pedestrian oriented amenities, neighborhood scale cafes, and expanded use of office space.

 Originally called the Ocean and Human Health Working Group and focused on the interconnection of the health of the Gulf of Mexico and other waterways, with the health of our community, particularly children.
 This effort has expanded to look at several facets of healthcare innovation.